cakephp/bakery.cakephp.org/drafts/queries_log_for_your_ajax_requests.rst

 more powerful tools for inspecting and debugging asynchronous requests without reloading the browser or checking special browser plugins.

-The new capabilities in `DebugKit`_ 3.1 make inspecting XHR request a breeze.
+With DebugKit latest release (3.1), inspecting XHR requests is now possible.
 By default, all AJAX requests are logged into the `History` panel in your DebugKit Toolbar:

 |DebugKit Ajax Panel|